slaclab/sdf-docs/accounts-and-access.md

 !> SDF uses Windows Active Directory for authentication.
 As such, your existing SLAC Unix account will not work with SDF.

-As we transition from our legacy authentication technologies, you will need a SLAC ID to utilise SDF:
+As we transition from our legacy authentication technologies, you will need a SLAC ID to utilise SDF (The SLAC ID account is the same as our SLAC Windows account):

 If you do not already have a SLAC Windows account, you can...

-- If you already have a SLAC Unix account, you can request one automatically one through [Accounts Portal](https://oraweb.slac.stanford.edu/apex/slac/f?p=136).
-You may have to wait upto an hour for some of the backend systems to verify your account.
+- If you already have a SLAC Unix account, you can request one automatically one through our [Accounts Portal](https://oraweb.slac.stanford.edu/apex/slac/f?p=136).
+Once it has created a SLAC ID you may have to wait upto an hour for some of the backend systems to verify your account.
+When you can [ssh into SDF](#ssh) then your SDF account is ready!

 or...